 Path Forward is a nonprofit organization on a mission to empower people to restart their careers after time spent focused on caregiving.
 We fulfill this mission by working with companies to create midcareer internships — sometimes called “returnships” — to give women (and men) a jump start back to the paid workforce.
-We’ve worked with more than a dozen tech companies including PayPal, GoDaddy, Instacart, Zendesk and CloudFlare.
+We’ve worked with more than 20 companies including PayPal, GoDaddy, Verisk Analytics, AppNexus, Zendesk and others.
 More than 50 women have participated in Path Forward programs and of those, 80% were hired by the companies where they interned and 90% are now employed.
 Our graduates work at top-tier employers, including Intel and Google.
 The original program was created at Return Path, a software company, and Path Forward was founded by Return Path’s CEO, Matt Blumberg, who serves as the organization’s Board Co-chair.

 Tami M. Forman

 Tami M. Forman is the executive director of Path Forward, a nonprofit organization that creates midcareer internship programs to ease the transition back to work for women (and men) after taking a break for raising children or other caregiving responsibilities.
 Path Forward trains HR teams and hiring managers on how to support these programs successfully and provides support to participants to make the experience successful.
 Tami is building this organization from the ground up, working with donors, partners and participants to fulfill the organization’s mission.
 Tami spent a decade as a tech marketing executive with data solutions provider, Return Path.
 Before that she worked in book publishing at Simon & Schuster and Houghton Mifflin and held senior-level web editorial positions at iVillage and News Corporation.
 Tami is passionate about helping women achieve work/life integration so they can find career success and personal satisfaction.
 She lives in New York City with her husband and two kids, aged seven and nine.